-Chad Young is in his sixth season as the athletic trainer for the Boilermaker men's basketball team, having joined the program for the 2012-13 campaign.
+Chad Young is in his seventh season as the athletic trainer for the Boilermaker men’s basketball team, having joined the program for the 2012-13 campaign.

 Prior to his arrival at Purdue, Young served as the athletic trainer for men’s basketball and women’s swimming at Bowling Green University, while also overseeing the graduate assistant assigned to the Falcons’ women’s basketball and volleyball squads.

 Young earned a Bachelor of Science degree in health education with a minor in athletic training from BGSU in 1999, and received his Master of Education degree in developmental kinesiology from the university in 2001.
 His tenure in the Bowling Green department of athletics began as a student trainer in 1996, and he later served as a graduate assistant athletic trainer before assuming full-time duties.